easton-gorishek/hangman-app/VALIDATE.md

 * Instantiate new hangMan game if "Play Again" button is pressed.
 * Iron out form so it only accepts acceptable characters.
 * Fix "Submit Entire Word" form so that it doesn't break app if incorrect guess is made.
 And to provide "New Game/Next Word" button if guess is correct.
+* Deploy on Heroku.
-* Time estimate - three to five hours to have game completely ironed out after forementioned requirements are resolved.
+* Time estimate - three to six hours to have game completely ironed out after forementioned requirements are resolved.